-Staff continues to plan for the May ATWG meeting.
+Staff held the May ATWG meeting on May 18 with presentations from GRTC and the East Coast Greenway Alliance (ECG) and staff updates on regional bicycle and pedestrian planning efforts.
 Staff continues to work with Henrico staff on the County's ATWG and efforts to develop the bicycle and pedestrian chapter of the county's comprehensive plan.
-Staff assisted the East Coast Greenway Alliance on de-designation of Cannon Creek Greenway in Richmond and a segment of trail in Fredericksburg, as those segments no longer follow the envisioned route through those localities.
+Staff continues to assist the ECG on potential designations of segments of the future route of the trail through the Richmond region.